aroberge/friendly-traceback-docs/docs/html/_sources/install_thonny.rst.txt

 .. sidebar:: A bit of history

-    Starting with version 3.2.5, Thonny included built-in support for an early version of Friendly-traceback.
-As Friendly-traceback evolved, we suggested that the built-in support be temporarily removed so as to avoid any incompatibility; this has happened in newer versions of Thonny.
+    Starting with version 3.2.5, the creator of Thonny kindly included built-in support for
+    an early version of Friendly-traceback.
+As Friendly-traceback evolved, I suggested that the built-in support be temporarily removed so as to avoid any incompatibility; this has happened in newer versions of Thonny.

-    In the near future, we hope to add a way to add back some built-in support for Friendly-traceback in Thonny, to complement its built-in "Assistant".
+    In the near future, I hope to add a way to add back some built-in support for Friendly-traceback in Thonny, to complement its built-in "Assistant".